osrf/lrauv/README.md

 ### Setting up for a run

+For ease of development, the following world is set up to run at a real time factor (RTF) of 0 (as fast as possible) and a step size of 0.02 seconds.

+That is significantly faster than the default Ignition setting of RTF 1 and step size 0.001 seconds, which will give real time performance and roughly the nominal vehicle speed of 1 m/s.

+The RTF and step size can be changed at run time via the GUI by going to the Inspector panel and then Physics Group.

+Alternatively, they can be changed prior to compilation in the world SDF under `<physics><max_step_size>` and `<physics><real_time_factor>`.

 Launch the Ignition simulation:
 ```
 ign launch lrauv_world.ign
 ```

 Keep it paused.

 For verbose debug output, add `--verbose 4`.

 Run the LRAUV Main Vehicle Application (MVA), which will bring you to a command prompt: